Lowering Costs and Improving Patient Care

 GlobalHealth is an HMO offering Medicare Advantage plans for seniors and retired government employees and also covers a large percentage of Oklahoma’s state and federal government employees, including educators.
 Since 2014, GlobalHealth has utilized predictive and prescriptive analytics as the basis for a proactive outreach program.
 The outreach program was established to find the members whose health was most likely to change for the worse in the next 12 months and prevent catastrophic health events.
 Today, GlobalHealth can successfully predict nearly 70 percent of its hospital admissions, has achieved a 22 percent reduction in ER admissions, a 20 percent reduction in PMPM costs and a 10 percent reduction in overall healthcare costs—a projected annual cost savings of $25 million dollars.

 During the second quarter of 2013, GlobalHealth began examining its options for building a predictive analytics program.
-One of GlobalHealth’s priorities was finding an analytics partner with a solution that could seamlessly integrate and evolve with their existing IT structure.
+One of GlobalHealth’s priorities was finding a clinical analytics partner with a solution that could seamlessly integrate and evolve with their existing IT structure.
 After an extensive search of potential providers, VitreosHealth was selected as the predictive analytics vendor because of its strong data architecture, standards-compliant interface capabilities and a proven track record of delivering actionable insights from big data analysis.

 A Novel Approach to Managing Risk